Château Montrose Saint-Estèphe 2020 - 2nd Grand Cru Classé

 Wine rated (2023 guide) 99/100

-This wine is truly exceptional and could reach triple digits within a few years if it continues to develop.
-Ink black in color, the wine explodes aromatically with blackberries, blueberries, boysenberries, and tobacco, before reaching its deeper nuances of Indian spices, chocolate, and cigar box scents.
-But the real fireworks happen when the wine coats your palate with its multiple layers of dark red fruit, blackberries, and cocoa.
-Despite all its richness, the wine has good structure, making it easy to get lost in all its depth and concentration.
-The wine is almost flawless on the palate, lingering, building, and developing for nearly 60 seconds.
-One of Montrose's greatest vintages is Hervé Berland's swan song at the helm of the estate.
-Drink between 2029 and 2065.
+This wine is truly exceptional and could reach three figures in a few years if it continues to develop.
+With an inky black color, the wine bursts with aromas of blackberries, blueberries, boysenberries, and tobacco, before revealing deeper notes of Indian spices, chocolate, and cigar box scents.
+But the real fireworks occur when the wine coats your palate with its multiple layers of dark red fruit, blackberries, and cocoa.
+Despite its richness, the wine holds its structure well, making it easy to lose yourself in its depth and concentration.
+The wine is nearly flawless on the palate, lingering, building, and developing for nearly 60 seconds.
+One of Montrose’s greatest vintages, it marks Hervé Berland’s swan song at the helm of the estate.
+Best enjoyed between 2029 and 2065.

 1JOUR1VIN PRICE